plark-inc/hostship/README.md

 A Go-based CLI tool to run an application defined in a Docker Compose JSON file.
 It installs Docker, runs the containers, and exposes an endpoint to update the  compose services on request.

+Curious about the motivations behind Hostship?
+Check out the full story in the blog post: [Why I built Hostship](https://plark.com/hostship-dokku-alternative)

 ## Prerequisites